Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Spherical functions and archimedean test functions

 \section{Spherical functions and archimedean test functions}

 The purpose of this section is first to define a certain family of test functions which will be used in Part~\ref{part2} of this paper, and secondly, to prove an upper bound for the weighted orbital integrals $\tilde{J}_M^G(\gamma,\cdot )$ over these test functions in Proposition~\ref{p:J-sph}.
+The key step is a new uniform bound for spherical functions in Proposition~\ref{prop:spher:fct:bound}.